VocabHunter/VocabHunter/package/PACKAGING.md

 #### Windows: Running the Java Packager

-Assuming that you have installed the JMOD files you downloaded in the above section "[OpenJFX 11](#openjfx-11)" into `C:\javafx-jmods-11`, you can run the following command to create the installable bundle:
+You can run the following command to create the installable bundle:

 ~~~
-gradlew clean -PjavafxJmodsPath=C:\javafx-jmods-11 createBundle
+gradlew clean createBundle
 ~~~

 #### Windows: Running Inno Setup